-2.1 For the purpose of this policy the following definitions of habitual or vexatious complainants will be used:

-The repeated and/or obsessive pursuit of:

-- a. unreasonable complaints and/or unrealistic outcomes; and/or - b. reasonable complaints in an unreasonable manner.

-- 2.2 Prior to considering its implementation the Council will send a summary of this policy to the complainant to give them prior notification of its possible implementation. - 2.3 Where complaints continue and have been identified as habitual or vexatious in accordance with the criteria set out in Section 3, the Complaints Committee will seek agreement to treat the complainant as a habitual or vexatious complainant for the appropriate course of action to be taken.
-Section 4 details the options available for dealing with habitual or vexatious complaints. - 2.4 The Clerk on behalf of the Parish Council will notify complainants, in writing, of the reasons why their complaint has been treated as habitual or vexatious and the action that will be taken.
-Rochford District Council, County Councillor, Ward Councillors and the Member of Parliament will also be informed that a constituent has been designated as a habitual or vexatious complainant. - 2.5 The status of the complainant will be kept under review.
-If a complainant subsequently demonstrates a more reasonable approach, then their status will be reviewed.
+- 2.1 For the purpose of this policy the following definitions of habitual or vexatious requestors will be used: "The repeated and/or obsessive pursuit of unreasonable requests and/or unrealistic outcomes and/or reasonable requests in an unreasonable manner". - 2.2 Prior to considering its implementation the Parish Clerk or Chair will send a copy of this policy to the complainant to give them prior notification of its possible implementation. - 2.3 Where requests continue and have been identified as habitual or vexatious in accordance with the criteria set out in Section 3, the Parish Clerk or Chair will seek agreement from Councillors to treat the requester as a habitual or vexatious requester for the appropriate course of action to be taken.
+Section 4 details the options available for dealing with habitual or vexatious requests.

+- 2.4 The Clerk on behalf of the Parish Council will notify requestors, in writing, of the reasons why their complaint has been treated as habitual or vexatious and the action that will be taken. - 2.5 The status of the requestor will be kept under review.
+If a requestor subsequently demonstrates a more reasonable approach, then their status will be reviewed.
+See 6.1.